 Size matters!!
 Atleast it does when it comes to fashion.
 There seems to be a very clear division of sizes in women’s clothing.
 There is the straight (standard) size which is 0 to 12 and there is the plus size clothing which is 16 and above.
 This very biased sizing system forgets to account for sizes that fall in between, say a size 14.
-The bias, however brings to attention a huge market gap, that any smart fashion brand must take into notice.
+The bias, however, brings to attention a huge market gap, that any smart fashion brand must take into notice.

-The few brands that have taken the initiative of making clothing in a range of sizes are Modcloth, JCPenney and online store Universal Standard.
-Mod cloth co-founder Susan Gregg Koger speaks rather proudly, when she explains her brand policy about standard or plus sizes.
+The few brands that have taken the initiative of making clothing in a range of sizes are Modcloth, JCPenney, and online store Universal Standard.
+Mod cloth co-founder Susan Gregg Koger speaks rather proudly when she explains her brand policy about standard or plus sizes.
 “For me, the ‘aha’ moment was being in our pop-up in San Francisco and seeing someone come in who was new to the brand and asking if there was anything available in plus sizes, and being able to tell them, ‘Oh, the entire store is available in a full range of sizes,” she explained.
-We believe the ‘In between’ sizes are a very ripe market opportunity.
+We believe the ‘In between’ sizes is a very ripe market opportunity.
 What we are surprised to see is why most retailers aren’t taking it seriously.

 @ILoveFashionRetail we design & develop e-commerce websites & mobile apps for fashion retailers.
 We also help fashion brands grow their online sales & traffic.
 Our essays are featured in Forbes, Moz, Fairchild, FIT and more.
 Contact us.